Have you been successfully marketing your business by tweeting your heart out?

 At the end of 2019, Twitter reported that users are increasingly engaging with ads.
 This announcement came at the same time that average cost per engagement dropped by 12 percent.
 Twitter attributes these numbers to improved click-through rates and audience growth.
 Great news for Twitter advertisers!

-At a glance, these numbers might have you feeling a mixture of excitement and trepidation.
-Let’s break it down further by exploring a few of the top reasons to invest in Twitter ads, and the biggest reason businesses avoid Twitter ads.
+At a glance, these numbers (via Hootsuite, 2019) might have you feeling a mixture of excitement and trepidation.
+Let’s break it down further by exploring a few of the top reasons to invest in Twitter ads, and the biggest reasons to avoid Twitter ads.

 Although Twitter isn’t the most popular social media platform among advertisers, there’s plenty of compelling reasons to invest in Twitter ads.